-You can also make an additional lump sum withdrawal at any time in addition to your regular income payments.
+You can also make lump sum withdrawals at any time in addition to your regular income payments.
 Lump sum withdrawals do not count towards your minimum income amount.
-However, to keep your account open, you need to leave a minimum balance of \$6,000.
+However, to keep your account open, you need to leave a minimum balance of \$6,000, plus any remaining amount of your minimum income payment for the financial year.